 Where Does IFRS 15 Come Into Play?

-The SAP RAR module provides an intuitive, flexible solution to help companies maintain compliance with requirements in IFRS 15 – Revenue from Contracts with Customers.
+The SAP RAR module offers an intuitive and flexible solution to help companies maintain compliance with the requirements of IFRS 15, Revenue from Contracts with Customers.
 The main objective of the new IFRS 15 standard is to give customers a single, comprehensive guide to revenue recognition through an outlined five-step process.

 The IFRS 15 framework, paired with the SAP RAR module, improves comparability in and across industries, facilitates more efficient revenue recognition, and guarantees compliance with standards and regulatory requirements for any enterprise.